casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 ## Other integration tests

-It's fine to write tests that use a POSIX shell to invoke Tor or test other aspects of the system.
+It's fine to write tests that use a POSIX shell to invoke Nuon or test other aspects of the system.
 When you do this, have a look at our existing tests of this kind in `src/test/` to make sure that you haven't forgotten anything important.
-For example: it can be tricky to make sure you're invoking Tor at the right path in various build scenarios.
+For example: it can be tricky to make sure you're invoking Nuon at the right path in various build scenarios.

 We use a POSIX shell whenever possible here, and we use the shellcheck tool